Foldereid Municipality

 Foldereid is a former municipality in the northern part of the old Nord-Trøndelag county in Norway.
 The 520 km2 municipality existed from 1886 until its dissolution in 1964.
-The municipality encompassed the area surrounding the inner part of the Folda fjord, the Innerfolda in what is now the municipalities of Nærøysund and Høylandet in Trøndelag county.
+The municipality encompassed the area surrounding the inner part of the Folda fjord, the Innerfolda in the present-day Nærøysund Municipality and Høylandet Municipality in Trøndelag county.
 The village of Foldereid, where the Foldereid Church is located, was the administrative centre of the municipality.

-History
+Prior to its dissolution in 1964, the 520 km2 municipality was the 191st largest by area out of the 689 municipalities in Norway.
+Foldereid Municipality was the 606th most populous municipality in Norway with a population of about 1,036.
+The municipality's population density was 2 PD/km2 and its population had decreased by 4.2% over the previous 10-year period.

+General information

-The municipality of Foldereid was established on 1 October 1886 when it was separated from the large municipality of Kolvereid.
+The municipality of Foldereid was established on 1 October 1886 when it was separated from the large Kolvereid Municipality.
 Initially, the new municipality had 948 residents.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Foldereid was dissolved.
-The eastern Kongsmoen area (population: 221) was merged into the neighboring municipality of Høylandet and the remainder of the municipality (population: 817) was merged into the neighboring municipality of Nærøy.
+On 1 January 1964, a large merger took place which dissolved Foldereid Municipality.
+The following areas were merged to form a new, larger Nærøy Municipality: